ehoarthurr/tic-tac-toe/README.md

-﻿# tic-tac-toe-javascript
-this project is part of the "javascript-studies" repository
+this project is part of the "javascript-studies"